 (b) required or empowered by these regulations to identify the animal, or cause the animal to be identified, with the approved identifier.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

 (2) A person must not apply an approved identifier to an animal unless the animal is on a farming property and the person is, or is acting on behalf of, the registered owner of a relevant PIC for the property.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

 (3) A person must not apply an approved identifier to an animal unless it is applied in the approved manner.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

+[Regulation 44 amended: SL 2021/204 r.
+14]

 45. False representations relating to approved identifiers

 A person must not falsely represent that something is an approved identifier.